-The participant withdrawal procedures are distinct from terminating participation from the IESO-administered markets, which is covered in Section 5.3.
-Market participants with registered facilities shall apply to the IESO to transfer or deregister their applicable facilities before they submit their application for withdrawal (see Section 5.1).
+The Participant withdrawal procedures are distinct from the information on Market Participant Deregistration or Termination for Non-compliance.
+Participants with registered facilities shall apply to the IESO to transfer or deregister their applicable facilities before they initiate their request for withdrawal (see Facility Deregistration).